Established Divorce Law Firm Serves Covington, Mandeville and Metairie

 - Property division — Louisiana is a community property state, which means that most property a couple acquires while married will be split evenly upon divorce.
 However, the spouses can come to their own agreement on how to divide property.

 - Child custody — Numerous factors go into child custody determination, including the bonds that a child has with each parent, the ability of each parent to provide for the child’s basic needs and each parent’s physical and mental health.
 The guiding principle for judges is to promote the best interests of the children.

 - Child support — When one parent has sole or primary custody, the other will likely need to provide regular child support — calculated using a standardized state formula.
 We help ensure this calculation is fair and that all financial and wage-related information is accurate.

 We know how difficult it can be to go through a divorce, so don’t hesitate to reach out to our team for the skilled legal counsel you need during this challenging time.

 Contact a responsive divorce attorney in Covington and Metairie

 You need strong legal guidance when going through a divorce in Louisiana.
-At Conroy Law Firm, PLC today, we proudly to serve individuals and families and their legal needs in Covington, Mandeville, Metairie and the surrounding communities.
+At Michael D. Conroy, PLC today, we proudly to serve individuals and families and their legal needs in Covington, Mandeville, Metairie and the surrounding communities.
 Give us a call at 985-606-3885 or contact us online to arrange an appointment.